wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 <img src="jpf.png" width="50%" height="50%">

-First cd into the DrunkCarnivalShooter directory before executing the scripts.
+First cd into the Rand directory before executing the scripts.

 To run the Rand program (for Windows users):
 ```